 This week we will start work on a collision communication system.
 Currently, when two objects collide the only action they can take is to prevent the collision by moving apart, however what if we want more complicated behaviour?
 Such as causing damage to an enemy when the projectile collides with them or making the arrows disappear when they collide with a tile.
+When we first discussed the collision system way back here, we summarised the expected functionality:

 - ‘We need some way to let our engine know which objects we want to collide”.
 We accomplished this by creating the C_BoxCollider component, which we can attach to any object we want to collide.